 I visited Antarctica by heading out to Ushuaia in early December with about 2 weeks to spare to look into hitchhiking to Antarctica or at least getting the cheapest ticket possible.
 I found out that hitchhiking is not possible (anymore) but I managed to get an Antarctica cruise-and-flight package for $4.750.
 Keep in mind, this is in 2011, so prices will definitely have changed since then.

 Basically, I used a list of local travel agents I found on another travel blog and visited all their offices in Ushuaia personally every day.
 Luckily, Ushuaia is a tiny town, so they are all within walking distance of each other.
 Meanwhile, I was staying at the Cruz del Sur hostel, which was cheap and not too shabby.
 After a few days, I found my last minute deal via the Ushuaia Destiny agency.
+Although Ushuaia is not a mega interesting place to stay, there is a lot more to do than you might think!
+Check out this “Gringo travel guide” for Ushuaia.

 I booked an 8-day Antarctica trip.
 It started in Puntas Arenas (Chile) and a one-night stay at a hotel and the bus trip there were included.
 I had to be at the tiny Puntas Arenas airport the next morning to take the DAP airline to Antarctica.
 Yup, there are jumbo jet planes heading there.
 We landed on gravel, in one of the Russian bases on the peninsula.
 From there, we walked to the Explorer-type boat and navigated through penguin-filled islands and magnificent ice sculptures.
 The route we followed was the classic Antarctican peninsula route.
 The boat took us back all the way to Ushuaia.